2026 FIFA World Cup bids: Fast track bid process

 With no rival bid having emerged since April 2017 the CONCACAF member federations of Canada, Mexico and the United States sent a joint request to FIFA to hasten the bid process.
 Canada, Mexico and the United States wanted FIFA to award the bid outside the traditional bidding process at the June 2018 FIFA Congress in Moscow if the CONCACAF-bid meets FIFA requirements.

-However the FIFA Council proposed on 8 May 2017 that FIFA shall establish a bidding procedure inviting initially only the member associations of CAF, CONCACAF, CONMEBOL and the OFC – continental confederations whose members have not hosted the two previous World Cups – as candidates to submit to FIFA bids to host the final competition of the 2026 FIFA World Cup by 11 August 2017.
-The 68th FIFA Congress will decide on the selection of the candidate host associations.
+However, the FIFA Council proposed on 8 May 2017 that FIFA should establish a bidding procedure inviting initially only the member associations of CAF, CONCACAF, CONMEBOL and the OFC – continental confederations whose members had not hosted the two previous World Cups – as candidates to submit to FIFA bids to host the 2026 competition by 11 August 2017.
+The 68th FIFA Congress would decide on the selection of the candidate host associations.

-On 11 May 2017, the 67th FIFA Congress voted on the FIFA Council proposal to the fast-track the 2026 FIFA World Cup bid process and set the following deadlines:
+On 11 May 2017, the 67th FIFA Congress voted on the FIFA Council proposal to the fast-track the 2026 World Cup bid process and set the following deadlines: